Guyana national football team: 1966–2006

+2006–2019

-Caribbean Nations Cup 2007
+Caribbean Nations Cup 2007 and 2010

 At the 2006–07 Caribbean Nations Cup, Guyana finished top of Group A in Stage One, then top of Group H in Stage Two (which they hosted), and finished 3rd in the Bobby Sookram Group, missing out on a semi-final berth on goal difference alone.
 Had Guyana reached the semi-finals, they would have qualified for the 2007 CONCACAF Gold Cup.

+Having qualified for the final phase of the 2010 Caribbean Cup, held in Martinique, Guyana finished last in Group I with one point from a 1–1 draw with Guadeloupe.